-The plane that was used in Fantasy Island was up for auction in the '90s.
-It was autographed by all the guest stars.
-Before Fantasy Island this plane was also owned by Richard D. Bach, author of "Jonathan Livingston Seagull".
+The plane that was used on this show was up for auction in the 1990s.
+This plane was autographed by all of the guest stars.
+Before this show, this plane was also owned by Richard D. Bach, author of "Jonathan Livingston Seagull".
 See more »

 Was this review helpful to you?